HOW TO CHOOSE A DRILL – YOUR ULTIMATE GUIDE10 Mar

 What should my drill come with?

-Make sure a cordless drill comes with a battery or buy one separately.
-A warranty is also recommended on all purchases, see above.
+Make sure it comes with a battery or buy one separately.
+A warranty is also recommended, see above.

 This depends entirely on the type of DIY job you want to do.
 Bear in mind that drill bits break so if you plan to do a lot of repetition, having multiples is worthwhile.
 Buy a multipack of the following at a sensible price point – don’t buy cheap.